Our use of Cookies

 Introduction

-This document explains the arrangements for the phytosanitary certification of consignments of produce and cut flowers being exported through the Plant Health Exports Audited Trader Scheme (PHEATS), including eligibility and application for the scheme, inspection requirements and certification procedures.
+This document explains the arrangements for the phytosanitary certification of consignments of produce, cut flowers and ware potatoes being exported through the Plant Health Exports Audited Trader Scheme (PHEATS), including eligibility and application for the scheme, inspection requirements and certification procedures.

 This scheme is designed to facilitate the export of produce and cut flower consignments destined for export and has been implemented to address the expected increase in export demand.

-Audits will be carried out by the competent authority, Animal and Plant Health Agency (APHA), and delivered by public officers of the Plant Health and Seed Inspectorate (PHSI).
+Audits will be carried out by the competent authority for England and Wales, Animal and Plant Health Agency (APHA), and delivered by public officers of the Plant Health and Seed Inspectorate (PHSI).

 PHEATS does not cover any matters other than those relating to plant health, for example marketing, human or animal health matters.